 - The Playground in Water Warfare has many toy-like constructions.
 In addition to large piles of blocks you can hide in, there are also castle playhouses, pirate ship jungle gyms, rocket ships, playground equipment, slides, and a giant dinosaur that contribute to the toylike theme.

 - While most of the Custom Robo games count as this by default, there's a Holosseum called "Little Locomotive" based off of a child's toy train.
-And it is awesome.

 - The Toy Factory dungeon in Ragnarok Online mixes this and Christmas themes.
 It even has a Santa Claus-like monster lurking by there.